soimthe1/snmp-printer-utility/README.md

 ```

 ## Contributing
 Contributions are welcome!
-Please:
+Please follow these steps:

-## Fork the repository.
+1. Fork the repository.
-- Create a feature branch (`git checkout -b feature-name`).
+2. Create a feature branch (`git checkout -b feature-name`).
-- Commit your changes (`git commit -m "Add feature"`).
+3. Commit your changes (`git commit -m "Add feature"`).
-- Push to the branch (`git push origin feature-name`).
+4. Push to the branch (`git push origin feature-name`).
-- Open a Pull Request.
+5. Open a Pull Request.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
 Built with gosnmp for SNMP functionality.